 Cut the potatoes into chunks and cook with the skins on in boiling water seasoned with 1/2 teaspoon of salt.
 While the potatoes are boiling, hard-boil two eggs and dice the celery and onions.

 When the potatoes are fork-tender, drain them into a colander and cool them to room temp.
-Dice the potatoes into bite-size pieces into a large bowl, leaving several of the potatoes with the skins on to give a rustic feel.
+Dice the potatoes into bite-size pieces into a large bowl, leaving several of the potatoes with the skins on for a rustic feel.

 When the eggs are hard-boiled and cooled, dice them as well, adding them to the bowl.

 Fold in the Hellmann’s mayonnaise (the amount listed is correct), dill, pepper, mustard, ground mustard and a small sprinkle of salt.

 The mustard used is the kind you’d find at the ball park.

 Last stir in the bacon and vigorously blend the potato salad with a spoon giving it a good, hard stir to smash some of the potatoes, leaving the rest in their diced form.

-If too many chunks remain, use the side of your spoon to break them up.
+If there are too many chunks, use the side of your spoon to break them up.
 Once it’s completely blended, give it a taste and if you like, add a bit more salt.
-Sprinkle a little paprika on top for a pop of color and chill it for at least an hour or two before serving.
+Garnish with dill and chill it for at least an hour or two before serving.